 Open and frank interactions between trainers and trainees, especially those in affected jobs, are especially important.
 Employees know their own jobs better than anyone else and often are the source of good ideas for ways to improve them.
 At a minimum, employees must be given an opportunity to discuss ergonomic problems in their jobs as they see them and engage in relevant problem-solving exercises during the training.

-Step 4- Trainee tell and show: Now it's the trainee's turn.
-The Instructor has the trainee accomplish the procedure.
+Step 4 - Trainee tell and show: The trainee explains and accomplishes the procedure.
 The trainee carries out the procedure but remains protected because the he or she explains the process before actually performing the procedure.

-Step 5- Conclusion: The instructor recognizes accomplishment, reemphasizes the importance of the procedure, and how it fits into the overall process.
+Step 5 - Conclusion: The instructor recognizes accomplishment.
+The instructor also reemphasizes the importance of the procedure, and how it fits into the overall process.
 The instructor also reviews the natural consequences (the injury/illness) and system consequences (reward/discipline) related to performance.

-Step 6- Document: The trainee certifies (1) training accomplished, (2) questions were answered, (3) opportunities provided to do procedure, (4) accountabilities understood, and (5) intent to comply.
-The instructor certifies that the trainee has (6) demonstrated adequate knowledge and skill to complete the procedure.
+Step 6 - Document: The trainee, instructor, and supervisor certify the training.
+The trainee certifies the training was accomplished, questions were answered, opportunities were provided to practice, accountabilities are understood, and the student intends to comply.
+The instructor certifies that the trainee has demonstrated adequate knowledge and skills.
+The supervisor certifies that the trainee has adequate ability to use equipment or complete the procedure on the job.

 If it isn't in writing...it didn't happen